-As a community-moderated encyclopedia backed up by experts and enthusiasts, it’s bursting with ideas for content.
+As a community-moderated encyclopedia backed by experts and enthusiasts, Wikipedia is bursting with ideas for keyword research.

-Where else should you search for keyword ideas, if not in places where people head when they want immediate answers to their problems?
+Where else should you search for keyword ideas, if not in places where people head when they want immediate answers to their questions?

 Hit up communities gathered around your niche.
-Depending on what you write about, these might be many different places—forums, Slack groups, Facebook groups… It all depends on who you’re looking for.
+Depending on what you write about, these might be many different places— online forums, Slack groups, Facebook groups, Reddit - it depends on whom you’re trying to reach.

-Just a quick search revealed that there is a very active link-building community on Reddit gathered in r/linkbuidling:
+A quick search revealed a very active link-building community on Reddit gathered in r/linkbuidling:

 By searching “link building” on Quora, I can also find a bunch of related questions.

-And these are community-asked questions that you KNOW people want answers for right now.
-Whenever you see a thread that has a lot of comments, click it, and get inspired.
+And these are community-asked questions you KNOW people want answers for right now.
+So whenever you see a thread with many comments, explore it further to be inspired.

-If you want to write content that meets people where you want to be met, this is a gold mine.
+This is a gold mine if you want to write content that meets people where you want to be met.

-Part 4: How to find the RIGHT keywords
+How to select the right keywords and topics

-Okay, you have a bunch of ideas now.
-But not all of them are equally good.
+Okay, so you should have a bunch of ideas now.
+But not all of them are going to be equally good.

-You have to carefully check every keyword and pick your very best opportunities.
-Even if you have a lot of content marketing resources, you still need a proper strategy to be seen.
+You have to check every keyword and pick your very best opportunities carefully.
+Even if you have a lot of content marketing resources, you still need a proper keyword research strategy to be discovered.

-There are different levels to finding the right keywords.
-Many guides focus just on assessing the ranking difficulty for each SERP and determining if you can make it to the top 10...
+There are different approaches to finding the right keywords.
+The most popular way to choose a keyword is to assess the ranking difficulty for each SERP and determine if you can make it to the top 10 search engine results.

-And don’t get me wrong: it’s a super important thing.
+And don’t get me wrong.
+It’s a super important thing.
 Kind of what SEO is about.
-But the ranking potential is not everything that matters to find the PERFECT keyword.
+But the ranking potential is not everything that matters to finding the PERFECT keyword.

-What good is there of ranking high if the content does nothing for your business goals and general niche authority?
+What good is ranking high if the content does nothing for your business goals and general niche authority?

 (Hint: not much.
 Especially in the long run.)

-To find the perfectly suiting keyword, you must keep three things in mind:
+To find the ideal keywords for your blog’s content, you must keep three things in mind: